-We continue with articles series titled “Logicify for Logicify” devoted to our internal projects and initiatives.
+We continue our “Logicify for Logicify” series of articles, in which we share our internal projects and initiatives.
 Previous article described our crafted IoT solution for office weather monitoring.
 Today we’d like to talk about the project internally known as Logicify Office Dashboard.

 Here's more about Logicify internal innovations.
 One of our internal projects was nicknamed Logicify Office Dashboard.
-We hung a set of physical TV screens in the office and kitchen to broadcast info on dashboards from our internal network.
+We hung a set of physical TV screens in the office and kitchen to broadcast info from our internal network on dashboards.
 All screens are connected to Android TV Box, via Fully Kiosk, a configurable browser and app launcher, pointed to the corresponding URL.
-The TV screen broadcasts a carousel of the following dashboards:
+The TV screens broadcasts a carousel of the following dashboards:

 - Office Weather - weekly stats and real-time parameters in every zone

 - Google Analytics for Logicify main page

 - Internal Google Calendars: PTOs and Events Calendars

 All of the dashboards are available on screens across the office and online.
 On the kitchen TV screen, the views are rotated every few minutes.